OpenZotacZone/Zotac-Zone-HDR-144hz/README.md

 ## Credits
--  [u/tocirahl](https://www.reddit.com/user/tocirahl/) for providing the EC fan driver
+-  [u/tocirahl](https://www.reddit.com/user/tocirahl/) for providing the instructions that this script is based on